Welcome to my home page

 new and relevant knowledge units from large amount of data.

-I use these computer science approaches to study pharmacogenomics.
+I use these computer and data science approaches, plus healthcare data,

-+ I was postdoctoral fellow at the Stanford Center for Biomedical Informatics Research (BMIR).
++ I was postdoctoral fellow at the Stanford Center for Biomedical Informatics Research (BMIR) (2008-10).

-+ and did my PhD at the INRIA, in Nancy, France.
-My dissertation, written in French, is available here.
++ I did my PhD training at the INRIA, in Nancy, France (manuscript).